-This op-ed originally appeared in Religion News Service.
+This op-ed originally appeared in Religion News Service on July 24, 2018.

 (RNS) - This week, as hundreds of religious leaders, nonprofit heads and government officials gather in Washington for the State Department's first-ever ministerial on religious freedom, an election about to take place in Pakistan shows why the cause of religious freedom is as important as it has ever been in modern history.